-- SPDX-FileCopyrightText: 2026 Alexandra de Wit

 private\/public upstreams and mirror target, and __nothing else__ -- so a target

-of the SSRF gate; pair it with 'isBlockedTarget' for the internal-range half.
+gate; pair it with 'isBlockedTarget' for the internal-range half.

-incoming @host@ is folded here -- through the same 'canonicalHostKey' the set was
+incoming host is folded here -- through the same 'canonicalHostKey' the set was

 built with, so an IP-literal entry matches regardless of how either side spells the